arnobaer/UniDAQ/docs/tutorial.rst

     Projects: # The project names of your sensor batches etc. musst be conform with the sensors entries
         - Test Project

-    Sensor_types: # Different sensor types in the various projects Test Project:
-            - Irradiation

-    measurement_types: # Different measurement types which can be conducted
-        - IV

     measurement_order:
         - IVscan